Project-Level Conformity and Hot-Spot Analyses

 - Frequently asked questions about near roadway air pollution and health (pdf) (503 KB, August 2014, EPA-420-F-14-044)

-Hot-spot Analyses and Project-Level Conformity Determinations FAQs (pdf)
+- Hot-spot Analyses and Project-Level Conformity Determinations FAQs (pdf) (146 KB, August 2024, EPA-420-F-24-030)

 - Federal Highway Administration PM2.5 FAQs

 FHWA has developed a series of FAQs specifically for PM2.5 project-level conformity and hot-spot analyses.
 These FAQs were coordinated with EPA.
-The FHWA PM2.5 Project-Level Conformity and Hot-Spot Analyses FAQs webpage has more information.
+The FHWA PM2.5 Project-Level Conformity and Hot-Spot Analyses FAQs page has more information.

 Quantitative PM Hot-spot Analysis Training